juzen2003/Snake/README.md

 ### Day 3
 - [ ] Implement the speed bar
 - [ ] Test to confirm the game logic is thorough.
-- [ ] Pick and research one of extra features if schedule is ahead.
+- [ ] Pick and research some of extra features if schedule is ahead.

 ### Day 4
 - [ ] Create welcome modal page.
-- [ ] Implement one of extra features if timeline is ahead.
+- [ ] Implement some of extra features if timeline is ahead.